 If you visit Aqaba it would be a shame to not to swim in the Red sea.
 Unlike the Dead sea which is… dead and pretty much “unswimmable” , the Red sea is totally opposite!
 Beyond swimming, there are many water sports that can be done in the coastal line (which continues south of the city) and if you are a scuba-diver (I wish I was!) then the Yamanieh coral reef in the Aqaba Marine Park is an absolute must!
 We were told that the marine life is splendid!
 Last but not least, the Japanese Garden diving site is one more notable thing to do in Jordan.
 Personally, I was not impressed by the beaches though but maybe it’s just me!

 You may not expect to find street art in Jordan but trust me it exists all over the country!
 More specifically, Aqaba is the home of a long road that every wall, along it, is painted by a different theme/ technique/ story!
 This continues for few miles!
 You can either walk (it will be a long walk though) or drive by as it is super easy to locate it.
 Leaving behind Aqaba and driving to the Saudi Arabian boarders on the right hand side you have the Red Sea and on the left hand side… endless street art!
 If this is your thing do not skip it!

 20. Sleep in a tent next to a scarp at Dana Biosphere Reserve

 Hiking around this natural reserve of Jordan is not uncommon for tourists coming here.
 There are a few hiking and other type of tours that you can participate.
-The unusual part comes when you choose to sleep in a tent / camp site where the land “ends” few meters away- fantastic feeling, a bit spooky, but definitely not recommended for sleepwalkers!
+The unusual part comes when you choose to sleep in a tent / camp site where the land “ends” few meters away- fantastic feeling, a bit spooky (definitely not recommended for sleepwalkers!), friendly stuff and unbeatable fresh air- obviously!
 This is the Al Nawateb Camp!

 21. Visit Amman Shopping Malls and super markets